Riminder/hrflow-connectors/CONTRIBUTING.md

         print(john_doe)
         #> ValidationError: 1 validation error for MyModel reference,
         #field required (type=balue_error.missing)
         """Pydantic points to me that I missed to precise a required parameter `reference` which is mandatory and doesn't have a default value.
-        However, there are no problems with other parameters, number already has an existing default value Field, if I don't want to precise a default value, I just input number: int=Field(..., description="a number, easy right?")
+        However, there are no problems with other parameters, number already has an existing default value Field, if I don't want to precise a default value, I need to just write number: int=Field(..., description="a number, easy right?")
         String is an optional parameter so I am not forced to precise it but i can use it if needed and name is already a constant parameter so if I precise print(john_doe(name="John Doe", reference='a')) a validation error will also be raised
         """
         # note that string here can take any type
         # number can be only an int other a validation and type error are raise